dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 The script [20 Configure AzDo Project.ps1](../lab//30%20Setup%20AzDo%20Project.ps1) has created these pipelines:

 - M365DSC push

-Only this pipeline has triggers for continuous integration and is executed to run every time something is committed to the main branch.
-The pipeline creates the artifacts, applies them to the configured tenants and tests whether the configuration has been applied successfully.

-If you want to trigger these steps in individually, you can start one of these pipelines manually:

 - M365DSC test
 - M365DSC apply
 - M365DSC build

+Only the pipeline `M365DSC push` has triggers for continuous integration and is executed every time something is committed to the main branch.
+The pipeline creates the artifacts required for DSC, applies them to the configured tenants and tests whether the configuration has been applied successfully.

+Before testing the continuous integration, start the pipeline `M365DSC push` manually.
+To do that

+- Go to the pipelines panel in your Azure DevOps project.
+- Click on the  `M365DSC push` pipeline and then
+- Click on the button `Run Pipeline` and then in the 'Run pipeline' dialog click on the button `Run`.

+You should now see the details of the pipeline run you have triggered.
+After some seconds you should see the message 'This pipeline needs permission to access a resource before this run can continue to Build of environment Dev'.
+If you don't see this message, please refresh the browser.

+Click the `View` button next to the message `This pipeline needs permission to access a resource before this run can continue to Build of environment Dev` and then the button `Permit` in the `Waiting for review` dialog.

+After some more seconds, your build worker will take the job and start the work.

+> If you want to see in more detail what the build agent is doing, click on the stage `Build of environment Dev`.
+In [1.3.2.
+Test the Build and Download Dependencies](###1.3.2.TesttheBuildandDownloadDependencies) you started the build script on your machine.
+It created some artifacts like the RSOP and MOF files.
+Now the same process in running on the build server, hence the output should look like familiar.

+After the first stage (`Build of environment Dev`) is finished, please go to the next stage named `Deployment in Dev`.
+As this is the first time the pipeline runs, the pipeline needs to be granted permission to deploy to the Dev environment.

+Please click on the `View` button next to the message `This pipeline needs permission to access a resource before this run can continue to Start DSC Configuration of environment Dev` and then on `Permit` like you did in the stage before.

+The stage `Deployment in Dev` is the one that compares the current state of your Azure tenant with the desired state defined in the yaml files.For each setting that is not in the desired state, Microsoft365DSC will try to move it into the desired state.